Debraj Roy College: Academics

-Besides Higher Secondary classes for both arts and science streams the college offers option for studies at Undergraduate level (Six Semesters Degree Course with Major in all subjects) both in Arts and Science streams.
-Post Graduate study is possible in Economics and Life Sciences departments.
-The college also has the provision for Doctoral Research in Life Sciences under faculty research supervises of the college under Dibrugarh University.
+Besides higher secondary classes for both arts and science streams, the college offers option for studies at undergraduate level FYUGP in both arts and science streams.
+Post-graduate studies have been introduced in 10 departments of the college from the academic year 2024-25.
+The college also has the provision for Doctoral Research in Life Sciences under faculty research supervisors of the college under Dibrugarh University.

-Institutional Biotech Hub

-The college has an institutional Biotech Hub with state-of-the-art infrastructure for research in the relevant areas.

 Departments

 There are 15 academic departments in the college which offer both major and core courses in science as well as arts streams.
 The academic departments of the college are: